Text Link

 • Recognizing hunger and fullness without fear

-Mindful eating encourages eating with intention, enjoying food, and not restricting the type or amount of foods that are eaten.
-By paying attention to the sensory experiences of eating, instead of eating when you’re distracted - such as while watching TV - this practice helps you to identify your body’s cues and can help establish consistent and adequate eating patterns to decrease the likelihood of falling into a binge-restrict cycle.
+Paying attention to the sensory experiences of eating instead of eating when distracted, such as while watching TV, helps a person identify the body’s cues and can help establish consistent and adequate eating patterns to decrease the likelihood of falling into a binge-restrict cycle.

-Medications for Binge Eating
+Medications for binge eating

 Some people with binge eating disorder benefit from incorporating medication as well as therapy and nutrition counseling into their treatment program.
 This can be especially helpful for individuals who experience other mental health challenges, such as anxiety and depression, in addition to their eating disorders.
 Some people prefer to try therapeutic treatments for binge eating disorder before adding medication, and different people respond differently to the same medications for a variety of reasons, so this is always a personal decision that should be made after discussing options with your doctor and other treatment providers.

 Working with expert eating disorder treatment providers in an outpatient setting or a higher level of care can be very helpful for many people in recovering from binge eating disorder.
-In addition to your treatment plan, there are some self-care strategies you can consider implementing at home to support your recovery.
-(5)
+In addition to your treatment plan, there are some self-care strategies you can consider implementing at home to support your recovery.5

-Treatment for binge eating disorder can be challenging, but help is available and it is never too late to reach out for support.
+Treatment for binge eating disorder can be challenging, but help is available, and it is never too late to reach out for support.
 Thankfully, there are effective treatments for binge eating disorder and recovery strategies that can help you work towards a life free of your eating disorder.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.